 Once registered, Credit Sesame provides you with your credit score instantly, along with your monthly liabilities, which is the combined minimum monthly payments for all your credit card debt and loans (auto leases, mortgages, etc) that appear on your credit report.

 They also provide your credit usage, which is the amount of your revolving credit currently in use.
-The lower the percentage the better if you want to end up with a good credit score.
+The lower the percentage the better if you want a good credit score.

 Final Word on Credit Sesame